 The room got very quiet.
 Then it exploded with new energy.

-Most of the teens on our senior high planning team were not the most popular teens at their schools.
-Unlike many high school councils and honors, the teens did not vote on members to represent them on our planning team.
-I selected the members of our first youth team because each one of them possessed different leadership skills.
+Many of the teens on my first peer leadership team did not recognize their leadership potential.
+Unlike many high school councils and honors, the teens did not vote on members to represent them on our team.
+I identified peer leaders who possessed unique leadership skills and had influence across diverse groups.
 They were grateful I recognized their leadership potential.

 Elizabeth understood how to rally a team into action.
 Terrill was a wonderful listener.
 James had an innate ability to sum up important highlights of a conversation.
 Katie kept us on task.
 Andy was a tremendous small group facilitator.
+Tatiana was an excellent recorder and possessed fantastic organizational skills.
 Our leadership team needed the gifts of every member to be a strong collective whole.

 In the years that followed, the teens acknowledged and celebrated leadership gifts in one another.
 They created projects and committees that invited all teens in our community to share their individual leadership gifts.
 They became members of the youth leadership training team.
 Our leadership training processes became a model many schools, churches, and community organizations wanted to emulate.

 It is exciting when teens empowered with leadership skills are invited to represent their peers on church, school, and community leadership teams with adults.
-However, young leaders often ask me, “How come we have to follow the rules of consensus and collaboration and the adults don’t have to?”
+However, young leaders expect adults to lead by example.
+The teens serving on adult committees often asked me, “How come we have to follow the rules of consensus and collaboration and the adults don’t have to?”

 “Because you have leadership skills and training,” I answered.
-“Now, go and be role models.”
+“Go and be role models.”

-When we demonstrate respect for our youth through our words, actions, and invitation into full involvement in the life of our communities, they will come – and they will stay.
+When we demonstrate respect for our youth through our words, actions, and leadership skills; when we provide training and mentoring; when we invite them into full involvement within our communities, they will come – and they will eagerly participate.
 And they will bring their friends.
 Their friends will bring their parents and curious adults.
 That’s how organizations grow.

 That’s how youth leaders become community leaders, national heroes, and role models.

 P.S.
 Elizabeth is now Director of Youth & Adult Formation at a church.
 Andy is a special education teacher.
+Terrill is a mental health therapist.
+Tatiana is a school district professional development director.
 Now they’re preparing the next generation of youth leaders.

 How can you inspire leadership in others?